regcs/AliceLG/README.md

 ### Let Alice/LG take your Blender artworks through the Looking Glass!
 This short guide is to get you started.

 ## About the Add-on
 This add-on was created for the use of Blender with the Looking Glass holographic displays.
-I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new 3D display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).
+I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new holographic display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).

 If you like this add-on and want to do a private donation, thank you for your support!
 I will most-likely invest it into new hardware, since rendering with an Quad-Core Intel Core i7 increases my coffee consumption way too much ...